zsakowitz/one-city/README.md

         name and last name in a database so that it will be easy to query for example only by first name or last name.
 If we have both stored together as one field, such action is not possible.
+- [x] Glide employees can add others as admins.